Kieron Moore (Irish actor): Post-acting career

 Moore quit acting in 1974, becoming a social activist on behalf of the Third World.
 He joined CAFOD (Catholic Agency for Overseas Development), with which he worked for nine years.

 During that time he made two film documentaries, Progress of Peoples (Peru) and The Parched Earth (Senegal).
 Later, as projects manager, he travelled to the Middle East and India.
 He next became associate editor of The Universe, editing its supplement New Creation, which he transformed into the magazine New Day.

 He last worked for television, providing voice-overs for Muiris Mac Conghail's RTÉ documentaries about the Aran Islands and the Blaskets.

 Moore retired in 1994 to the Charente-Maritime in France, where he joined the church choir, became a hospital visitor, and enjoyed reading French, Spanish, English and Irish literature.

-He was survived by his wife, the former actress Barbara White, who played opposite him in The Voice Within and Mine Own Executioner, their daughter Theresa (Soeur Miriame-Therese) and sons Casey, Colm and Seán.
+He was survived by his wife and former actress Barbara White, their daughter Theresa (Soeur Miriame-Therese) and sons Casey, Colm and Seán.
+White died in 2013.